Accessibility statement for eVision

 How accessible this system is

-A partial audit of eVision was undertaken in 2022 to check its compliance with WCAG (Web Content Accessibility Guidelines) 2.1 Level AA accessibility standards.
-We know some parts of the system are not fully accessible:
+A partial audit of eVision was undertaken in 2022 to check its compliance with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA accessibility standards.
+We discovered that the system is not fully accessible:

-• Most pages do not allow a keyboard access to full functionality
+• Some pages do not allow keyboard access to full functionality.

-• Keyboard navigation is not in a logical left-right manner on some pages
+• Keyboard navigation is not in a logical order on some pages.

-A complete audit of our SSRS reports was completed.
-There are several accessibility issues, some of which are not resolvable at the moment due to system limitations:
+An audit of our reports was completed.
+There are several accessibility issues, some of which are not resolvable due to system limitations:

-• It is not possible to navigate any of our reports or parameter selectors solely with a keyboard*
+• It is not possible to navigate through all of the screens which display our reports or and parameter selectors solely with a keyboard*.

 * Not currently resolvable.